UN-OCHA/common_design/components/README.md

 ### Twig
 - Include the markup without the wrapper divs.
 The main purpose of the twig file is to include the component on the demo page.
-- Define and attach the relevant Drupal libraries instead of CSS files.
+- Define and attach the relevant Drupal libraries instead of linking to the CSS files.
 As this will display on the demo page (a Drupal site), the cd-base.css is replaced with styles.css (already loaded)

 ### Add the component to the Demo page